Accessibility statement

 Biography

 I am a teacher and researcher in the areas of music education, musicology and music analysis.
-I studied at the University of York as both an undergraduate and a postgraduate; my doctoral thesis Articulating Time: Listening to Musical Forms in the Twenty-First Century explored the ways in which composers across the last two centuries – contemporary and canonic – have engaged with issues of temporal perception through structural approaches to sound.
+I studied at the University of York as both an undergraduate and a postgraduate; with my doctoral thesis Articulating Time: Listening to Musical Forms in the Twenty-First Century I explored the ways in which composers across the last two centuries – contemporary and canonic – have engaged with issues of temporal perception through structural approaches to sound.

-In recent years I have become particularly active in the area of music education.
-Since 2016, I have taught on the MA in Music Education: Instrumental and Vocal Teaching, and in January 2022 I took over the role of programme leader from its founder Dr Elizabeth Haddon.
-I have led undergraduate modules focusing on critical approaches to nineteenth-century music, and on the exploration of critical musicology and its applications to listening and performance.
-I also teach regularly on various topics for the MA Musicology.
+In my recent teaching, I have become particularly active in the area of music education.
+Since 2016, I have taught on the MA in Music Education: Instrumental and Vocal Teaching, and in January 2022 I took over leadership of the programme from its founder Dr Elizabeth Haddon, holding this role until September 2025 academic year.
+I have previously led undergraduate modules focusing on critical approaches to nineteenth-century music, and on the exploration of critical musicology and its applications to listening and performance.
+I currently contribute to the undergraduate core module Analyse This!
+Critical Approaches to Music 2 and teach regularly on various critical and analytical topics for the MA Musicology.
+I will be assuming programme leadership of the BA in Music from the start of the 2025/26 academic year, and I will also be running a new undergraduate module ‘Dancing about architecture’: Writing about music.

 As a researcher, I am currently exploring ways in which the use of analytical strategies might inform and enrich pedagogical approaches, and the relationship between the language used in instrumental teaching and tutor books.
+I am a co-author for three chapters in Instrumental Music Education (ed.
+Haddon, forthcoming with Bloomsbury).
 My work on the music of John Adams has been published in Contemporary Music Review, and with Professor Tim Howell I co-authored a chapter on timescale and environment in the music of Hans Abrahamsen and Kaija Saariaho for The Nature of Nordic Music (ed.
 Tim Howell, 2020 with Routledge), a book project for which I also acted as assistant editor.
 My most recent work includes a contribution considering symphonic works by Thomas Adès and Sibelius for Thomas Adès Studies (ed.
 Edward Venn & Philip Stoecker, Cambridge University Press, 2021), and an article exploring Adès’s orchestral work Dawn (2020) for TEMPO (due 2021).

 In addition to working as a freelance violinist and instrumental teacher, I also regularly produce concert programme notes for a variety of ensembles and organisations around the UK.